Outlaw Blues: Plot

-Ex-convict Bobby Ogden (Peter Fonda) is trying to get his life straight and his career going as a country and western singer.
-Bobby shows off some of his tunes to Nashville star Garland Dupree (James Callahan).
-However, Dupree uses one of his songs "Outlaw Blues" for himself with no credit to Bobby.
+Nearing release, convict Bobby Ogden is trying to get his life straight and his career going as a country and western singer.
+Bobby shows off some of his tunes to Nashville star Garland Dupree.
+Dupree uses one of his songs "Outlaw Blues" for himself with no credit to Bobby.
 Bobby confronts Dupree and when Dupree pulls a gun on him, he accidentally shoots himself in the ensuing struggle.
 Of course, Dupree tells everyone that Bobby shot him.
-Now Bobby's on the run, with only Dupree's recently fired back up singer Tina Waters (Susan Saint James) believing him.
+Now Bobby's on the run, with only Dupree's recently fired back up singer Tina Waters believing him.
 The pair flee together, as Bobby becomes an underground hero who is accepted as the man who actually wrote the hit, while being put on the law enforcement's most wanted list.